 Title to any transferred excess or surplus personal property vests in the Indian Tribe or Tribal organization upon taking possession (25 CFR 900.105).
-However, if the Indian Tribe or Tribal organization chooses not to take title to the property, title remains vested in the Federal Government.

 The Tribe takes ownership of excess or surplus personal property when a standard form FHWA-1363-T showing transfer of ownership from the Federal Government to the Tribe has been executed.
 For motor vehicles, an SF-97 also is required to transfer ownership and legal title.

 - May the Tribe sell transferred property if it is no longer needed by the Tribe?

 If the Tribe has legal title to the property, the Tribe may sell it if it is no longer needed by the Tribe.
 The intent of this arrangement is to acquire personal property that will support delivery of the TTP and increase the Tribe’s capacity to deliver transportation projects.
 Excessive acquisition of property for quick sale is not the intent of the program and will impact FHWA’s ability to approve future acquisitions.

 - May the Tribe modify transferred property to add or remove accessories?